nehagarg/autonomousGrasping/grasping_ros_mico/Readme.txt

 to run vrep in headless mode via ssh xvfb-run --auto-servernum --server-num=1 -s "-screen 0 640x480x24" ./vrep.sh -h ../../WORK_FOLDER/vrep_scenes/micoWithSensorsMutliObjectTrialWithDespotIKVer1.ttt
+Remove the port in remoteapiconnections.txt for running multiple vrep instances if not using remote api no need to specify new port while runnig vrep, otherwise specify a different remote api port while started a new vrep instance

 vrep scenes:
 for amazon grasp trial :